kudashevs/cidoo-qk61-via/README.md

 You can find the information about the default layout in [the manual](https://epomaker.com/blogs/manuals/cidoo-qk61-manual).
 However, in my case the layout was a little different from in the manual.
 In addition, it was a bit surprising for me because I expected the FN key to be in a different position.
-As you can see in the first picture the FN key is on the very right.
+As you can see in the first picture the FN key is on the very bottom right.

 <p align="center">
 <img alt="Layer 0" src="https://github.com/user-attachments/assets/c0fc3218-a72a-49c1-93d4-36235e8394be" />